-While Google is gaining ground on its main competitor Amazon in terms of its smart assistant, it remains the case that the Echo line of devices are far more broadly available than the Google Home.
+While Google is gaining ground on its main competitor Amazon in terms of its smart assistant, it remains the case that the Echo line of devices is far more broadly available than the Google Home.
 In fact, you can buy one of Amazon’s smart speakers in more than 80 countries around the world.
 However, this is dampened a bit by the fact that Alexa is only fluent in German, Japanese, and English.

 Assistant, on the other hand, is much more proficient in languages.
 A few months ago, Google increased the number of languages its A.I.-based helper could speak from nine to 16, includingKorean, Indonesian, Dutch, as well as a few Scandinavian languages.Those who speak Hindi can also now find support within Google Assistant, and just recently, Google Home speakers were made available in the south Asian nation.
 By the end of 2018, Google hopes that Assistant will be able to speak more than 30 languages.